Dental Hygiene Services Program (DHSP)

 SHARRS will be opened

-from May through September for submission of the authorization.
-The authorization plan is to be entered for the upcoming school year, i.e. for school year 2017-2018 it should be entered between May and September 2017.
+The Dental Hygiene Authorization Plan is to be entered for the upcoming school year, i.e. for school year 2017-2018 it should be entered between April 1 and April 30, 2017.

 While plans are to be maintained at the school and reviewed every three years, the authorization is required to be entered annually via SHARRS.